-We have the result of students.
-For PASS, we will display TRUE and for FAIL, FALSE.
+We have the result of the students.
+For PASS, we will display TRUE, and for FAIL, FALSE.
 The following screenshot shows the implementation.

-The result that we obtain is as shown below.
+The result that we obtained is shown below.

 Things to Remember

-- The logical functions should be implemented in various contexts to understand their full capability.
+- You should implement the logical functions in various contexts to understand their full capability.

-- The difference in available features in logical functions for different versions of Excel should be checked.
+- You should check the difference in available features in logical functions for different versions of Excel.

-- Each of the argument in a logical function should be studied in order to understand its role and significance.
+- Each argument in a logical function should be studied to understand its role and significance.

 This has been a guide to Logical Functions in Excel.
-Here we discuss How to use Logical Functions in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use Logical Functions in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –